jpfeiffe/rmllib/README.md

 The crux of RMLLib focuses on a [relational dependency network](http://www.jmlr.org/papers/volume8/neville07a/neville07a.pdf) representation, where a set of *conditional* distributions (e.g, Relational Naive Bayes) of a label given its neighbors is laced together via a *collective inference* algorithms (e.g., Variational Inference).
 On top of this, RMLLib provides [semi-supervised learning and inference](https://jpfeiffe.github.io/pubs/WWW2015_MaxEntInf.pdf) methods that perform well in sparsely labeled data scenarios.

 For the optimization step, RMLLib follows RDNs by maximizing the *pseudo*likelihood, allowing for faster optimization of the parameter space.
-For inference, RMLLib diverges slightly
+For collective inference, RMLLib diverges slightly from most implementations as it performs this largely through a single (potentially sparse) matrix multiply, rather than each instance updated once.
+This allows for considerably faster implementations of inference than previously reported as it can use existing BLAS (or alternative) implementations.

+RMLLib also aims to provide alternative learning/inference algorithms to RDNs, although this is todo.

 ## Data Format

 RMLLib is intended to run from the ground up on large, potentially multi-class datasets.
 To facilitate this, the generic dataset class that wraps four basic datastructures:

 * labels: a pandas DataFrame with rows indicating sample labels and columns as a multiindex with level 0 being the "Y" label and class values being level 1
 * features: either a pandas DataFrame or SparseDataFrame, with feature values being level=0 feature name and feature values being level=1.
-Categorical features are assumed to have a one-hot-encoding representation allowing for simple slicing and sparse matrix multiplication (see [Boston Medians](rmllib/data/load/boston.py) for a simple example).
+Categorical features are assumed to have a one-hot-encoding representation allowing for simple slicing and sparse matrix multiplication (see [Boston Medians](rmllib/data/load/boston.py#L49) for a simple example).
 * edges: either dense or sparse matrix containing the weight values between nodes.

 In addition, the dataset module provides helpers such as masks for defining a training/test split, and helpers for creating training sets that obscure unlabeled parts of the graph.